 The Office of Residential Life is located in the Student Affairs Office in Heritage South.
-Visit lchousing.lincolncollege.edu/ for more information or contact the Coordinator of Residential Life by phone at (217) 735-7299.
+Visit https://lincolncollege.edu/student-life/housing/living-on-campus for more information or contact the of Residential Life by phone at (217) 735-7299.